anthonypileggi/casino/readme.md

 Ok, now I lost everything...
 ----------------------------

 If you run out of money, the Bank will immediately loan you 100.

-You're welcome!
+> You: "So, what's the interest rate on this loan?"
+> Bank: "Oh, don't worry.
+It's very reasonable..."

 Wait, how much did you say I owe?
 ---------------------------------